sm3saurabh/fundamentals/data-structures/linked-list/README.md

 ### Drawbacks of linked list w.r.t arrays
 * Random access of elements is not possible.
 Elements must be accessed sequentially starting from the `head` node
 * Each element requires extra storage for the next pointer.

+To see how different basic concepts play out in linked list, head over to the [practice](practice/) section.

+To see how different problems are solved using linked list, head over to the [problems](problems/) section.